 Next, mix up a batch of our Sacred Soil Tonic (1/2 teaspoon to 16 ounces of water which is double dose of the normal maintenance of 1/4 teaspoon to 16 oz) and give your plant a health soil drench.
 We have steps for creating your very own Sacred Soil Bath too!
 Make this experience less stressful and more rewarding.
 Here's how to whip up a batch Plant FAQs

 STEP 3: REPEAT

-Repeat this process again in a few days.
-Then you can move on to spraying and drenching once a week for a few months.
-Yes, I know, it's a lot, but well worth it, I promise!
-To date I've brought all kinds of plants back from the brink!
+Repeat this process three times the first week, twice the second week, then move on to drenching once a week for a few months.
 Our tonics work their magic over time not only by battling the actual insects, but by boosting your plant's own natural immune system.
 Our tonics offer nourishment to the entire plant system, from soil microbes on up so the end result will be a glowing, thriving, stronger than ever plant!